 Looking at the daughters of Nureyev we have to begin with perhaps his greatest offspring on the track, the wonderful Miesque.
 Already featured on this web-site in an article devoted to her life, I will simply repeat her major achievements.
 Miesque won the Breeder’s Cup Mile twice, the Poules d’Essai des Pouliches and the 1000 Guineas among her ten grade/group one stakes wins.
 She is also the dam of classic winner and influential sire Kingmambo.

-Annoconner won the Vanity Handicap, Flagbird took the Pretty Polly Stakes, Irish 1000 Guineas winner Mehthaaf, No Matter What victorious in the Del Mar Oaks as well as Hollywood Oaks winner Pattern Step are more grade/group one stakes winning daughters of Nureyev.
+Annoconner won the Vanity Handicap, Flagbird took the Pretty Polly Stakes, Irish 1000 Guineas winner Mehthaaf, No Matter What was victorious in the Del Mar Oaks as well as Hollywood Oaks winner Pattern Step are more grade/group one stakes winning daughters of Nureyev.

 Sonic Lady won three group one races including the Irish 1000 Guineas, the Sussex Stakes and the Prix du Moulin.
 She was champion three year old filly in Ireland and France and also champion miler in Ireland.
 As a broodmare Sonic Lady produced multi group stakes winner Hazaam and is the grand dam of multi graded stakes winner Northern River.